SLKone/staging/_case-studies/Cloud-based-Financial-Planning-&-Analysis-Solution-for-$100M-Software-As-A-Service-Company.md

 - Identified three potential FP&A solutions​
 - Rescued an overbudget implementation by working with implementation office to reallocate hours ​
 - Independently coordinated with implementation partner​
-- Developed ‘one click’ reporting capability
+- Developed 'one click' reporting capability

 #### Leading With Results
 - Successful implementation that ultimately supported the creation of a first ever budget​